lu7did/PixiePi/README.md

 ## Beacon station

-* Run ./bash/PiWSPR.sh (replace your call, grid and power).
+* Run ./bash/PiWSPR.sh (replace your call, grid and power before executing the program).

 This program will run once, so call it repeatedely with a timing of your choice, WSPR frames align and fire on even minutes.